theRosyProject/R-for-Building-Science/README.md

 Equipment necessary for the students: personal computer.
 No needs to have R installed.
 We will use the Jupyter Notebook hosted at:
 <https://datahub.berkeley.edu/>.

-Once logged into your JupyterHub environment:
+Follow the instruction to get into your Berkeley account and once logged into your JupyterHub environment:

 - from *Files* open: *New > Terminal*
 - from the command prompt type: *'cd'*